 In the most basic sense, the MERV rating gives us an idea of how well filters (air purifiers, furnaces) can filter out 0.3 to 10 micron (10-6m) particles.
 That’s the size interval that includes most air pollutants smoke, dust, cooking oil smell, mold spores, and bacteria, to name just a few.

-Simple use of MERV rating for air purifiers filters: The higher the MERV rating the better the filter.
+Simple use of MERV rating for air purifier filters: The higher the MERV rating, the better the filter.

 Here is Ron Wilkinson’s (P.E.) commentary on the MERV scale when it first came to light in 1987:

 (MERV rating) represents a quantum leap in the precision and accuracy of air purifiers.

 We’ll look at MERV 1-20 ratings in the MERV rating chart (you’ll find the chart further on).
 We’ll also look into how high a MERV rating an air purifier should have to best filter out different air contaminants (pollen, mold spored, smoke, dust, etc.).